polkadot-developers/substrate-docs/content/md/en/docs/tutorials/connect-other-chains/local-parachain.md

 2021-05-30 16:58:00 [Relaychain] ✨ Imported #10 (0xc9c9…1ca3)
 ```

-You should see your collator node running as a standalone node and its relay node connecting as a peer with the already running relay chain validator nodes.
+Above, the collator running as a standalone node and its relay node connecting as a peer with the already running relay chain validator nodes.

-Note if you do not see the embedded relay chain peering with local relay chain node, try disabling your firewall or adding the `bootnodes` parameter with the relay node's address.
+Note if the embedded relay chain cannot peer with other running local relay chain nodes, try disabling firewalls or adding the `bootnodes` parameter with the relay node's address.

 It has not started authoring parachain blocks yet.
 Authoring will begin when the collator is actually **registered on the relay chain**.